-Family Tax Benefit Part A is paid to families with dependent children/students aged up to 22.
+Family Tax Benefit Part A is paid to families with dependent children/students aged up to 19.
 There are a number of boxes that need to be ticked before you can receive this payment, particularly for those in the student category, including passing the rather complicated income test.
-The table at the bottom of this Human Services page shows the cut off income amounts for families with up to six children.
+This Human Services page shows the cut off income amounts for families.

-If your youngest child is aged under 5, you will receive a maximum of $150 per fortnight, if your youngest is aged between 5 and 18, you receive a maximum payment of $105/fortnight.
+If your youngest child is aged under 5, you will receive a maximum of $155 per fortnight, if your youngest is aged between 5 and 18, you receive a maximum payment of $108/fortnight.
 You may also be eligible to receive a supplement.
 For more information on both Family Tax Benefit Part A and B, check out the Human Services site.

-The Child Care Rebate is a government payment of 50% of your out of pocket child care costs, currently set at a maximum of $7,500 per child per year.
-The Child Care Rebate is not income tested, however, your child can have a maximum of 42 days absent before the govt stops kicking in for half the cost or requests evidence to prove they have a specific reason for not being in care.
+The Child Care Subsidy is the main way the federal government assists families with child care fees.
+It replaced the two separate payments that were the Child Care Rebate and Child Care Benefit.
+To be eligible you must have a family income less than $351,000, and have a child 13 years or under who is not at secondary school (unless they have conditions such as a disability).
+There is a cap of $10,190 per child per year for families whose income exceeds $187,000.
+Unlike the old system where the money was paid to the family, the new system’s payments are usually paid to the child care provider.
+Your child can have a maximum of 42 days absent before the govt stops subsidising or requests evidence to prove they have a specific reason for not being in care.
 Forty two days goes real quick when you take out a few weeks for family holidays and all the time they can spend crook so it’s a good idea to ask your doctor for medical certificates to give to your child care centre when they are sick.
 To receive the government payments for child care, the place you send your child must be approved.
-Many pre-schools don’t meet the requirements (see above for the definition of a pre-school).
+More details are available on the Human Services Child Care Subsidy page.

-The Parenting Payment is an income and assets tested amount paid to single parents with a child under 8, or partnered parents with a child under 6 (as at 1 January 2013).
-The maximum amount paid for single parents is $720 per fortnight, or $465 for partnered parents.
+The Parenting Payment is an income and assets tested amount paid to single parents with a child under 8, or partnered parents with a child under 6.
+It’s the main income support payment while you’re a young child’s main carer.
+The maximum amount paid for single parents is $762 per fortnight, or $590 for partnered parents.
 For more information and to make a claim, visit yet another page at the Department of Human Services website.

-Centrelink’s online estimators can show you how much money you can expect to get for Child Care Benefit, Family Tax Benefits, Child Care Rebate and a couple of others.
-Yep, it’s the same calculator that’s used for estimating child support payments.
+Centrelink’s online estimators can show you how much money you can expect to get for Parental Leave Pay, Family Tax Benefits, Child Care Subsidy and a couple of others.
+For a federal government site it’s surprisingly easy to use.